-When to use I miss you or I missed you
+When to use miss or missed in addressing emotion?

-The use of miss with the event or action.
+The use of miss or missed with the event or action.

-Or, we have been missing rugby matches on and on, because we are always on the road and don’t get to watch them on TV.
+- “We have been missing rugby matches on and off because we are always on the road and don’t get to watch them on TV.”